-The Company's working capital was \$10.9 million and \$7.9 million as of August 31 and May 31, 2023, respectively.
+The Company's working capital was \$6.3 million and \$7.9 million as of November 30 and May 31, 2023, respectively.
 The Company maintains its operating line of credit with TBK Bank, SSB, and on July 20, 2023 the Company entered into an agreement with TBK Bank to renew the TBK Facility with a credit limit of up to \$25.0 million.
-The funds available under the current TBK Facility provide the Company with the cash required to support its ongoing operations.
+The Company has experienced negative operating cash flows during the six months ended November 30, 2023 due to adverse market conditions.
+The Company relied heavily on its cash collections, cash reserves, dividends received from the recently acquired subsidiaries, and the use of its operating line of credit.
+The funds available under the current TBK Facility are sufficient to provide the Company with the cash required to support its ongoing operations until market conditions improve.

 While the Company continues to execute its strategic plan and grow its customer base, management is focused on managing cash and monitoring liquidity position.
 Many of the aspects of the liquidity plan involve management's judgments and estimates that include factors that could be beyond our control and actual results could differ from our estimates.
 These and other factors could cause the strategic plan to be unsuccessful, which could have a material adverse effect on our operating results, financial condition, and liquidity.
-Based on our evaluation of the Company's projected cash flows and business performance as of and subsequent to August 31, 2023, management has concluded that the Company's current cash and cash availability under the TBK Facility would be sufficient to fund its planned operations for at least one year from the date the consolidated financial statements were issued.
+Based on our evaluation of the Company's projected cash flows and business performance as of and subsequent to November 30, 2023, management has concluded that the Company's current cash and cash availability under the TBK Facility would be sufficient to fund its planned operations for at least one year from the date the consolidated financial statements were issued.